pelican-plugins/seo/Readme.md

 This plugin is for you !

 Ave SEO! comes with two complete features to help you :
 * [SEO Report](#seo-report) : generation of an HTML report based on articles analysis.
-Provides you what is good, what is to improve and what is wrong.
-Usefull if you want to improve the referencement of your articles.
+Provides you what is good, what should be improved and what is problematic.
+Useful if you want to improve the referencement of your articles.
 * [SEO Enhancer](#seo-enhancer) : generation of robots indexation hints, HTML tag and structured data.
 Usefull if you want to control the appareance of your site in the search engine.

 ## Requirements